Send us out to do the

 work you have given us to do.

-We often pray these words after we receive the bread and wine in Holy Communion.
-This is our pattern of life: Bread is broken to be shared and, in receiving the answer to our hunger, we in turn to feed, encourage, and care for others.
 As Episcopalians, we proclaim that we’re baptized into Jesus’ continuing, life-giving ministry in the world; we’re all given work to do for justice, peace, and the wellbeing of our neighbors.
 St. George’s is committed to being actively involved throughout our community, and you can find your place and your part here.

 End 68 Hours